List of Hollyoaks characters introduced in 2003: Sophie Burton

 Gradually Sophie managed to put Sam behind her and began to work at the newly opened salon Evissa as she was hired as an assistant for Sean Kennedy.
 She also found an unlikely friend in Russ Owen, Sam's brother, as the pair both had something in common, being betrayed by Sam.
 Things didn't get any better for Sophie as she was briefly sacked after false allegations made by Mercedes McQueen that Sophie had injured her during a treatment, but was later reinstated after Russ got photographic proof that she was faking it.
 From the moment Mercedes arrived in Hollyoaks she and Sophie were immediately enemies.
 Also Sophie, along with Mel, moved in with her friend Louise Summers after a brief spell of being homeless when Liz left Hollyoaks and sold the Burton house.
 Meanwhile, Sophie's feelings grew stronger for Russ and she eventually told him how she felt, but was left devastated when he told her that he was dating Mercedes.
 Things went from bad to worse as Sam escaped from prison, which again brought Russ and Sophie closer together.
 This time the pair ended up sleeping with one another and began to date, but Russ was secretly still seeing Mercedes.
 Sam had returned to the village and was told by his sister Nicole that his brother was dating Sophie.
 Sam then forced Nicole to tell him where Russ and Sophie were.
 She told him that they were at the local pub The Dog in The Pond - in fact only Sophie was there (with Mel and OB) as Russ was having sex with Mercedes.
 Sam headed to The Dog in The Pond and dramatically set fire to the pub.
 Sophie tried to escape but Sam tried to strangle her.
 Mel then jumped on Sam in an attempt to pull him off her.
 Russ arrived and pulled Sophie out of the burning pub.
 In her final moments Sophie was concerned about Mel as she couldn't find her.
 Sophie then died in Russ' arms after suffering from smoke inhalation.

+Sophie was unpopular with Lucy Lather from Inside Soap.
+When Gordon Cunningham (Bernard Latham) and Helen Cunningham (Kathryn George) were killed off in a car crash plot, Lather wished that the show's producers had also killed off both Sophie and Mel "while they were at it".